YounessAitJamaa/Syst-me-de-Gestion-de-Stock-dans-une-Librairie/README.md

   6-Display the total number of books in stock 7-Simple menu-driven interface
 # Files
-  Système de Gestion de Stock.c — Contains the entire program source code with all functions
+  main.c — Contains the entire program source code with all functions

 # How to Compile
   Use a C compiler like gcc: